I am Ruth

 I dare not disturb them

-I quietly accept gifts to meet my need.
+I quietly accept gifts to meet my needs.

 I am Ruth